leiyangleon/FSH/README.md

     <property name="azimuth looks">5</property>

 ***A 5-point triangle window is hardcoded in ISCE, which is equivalent to a 2-point rectangle window.
 The .amp/.cor images then need to be multilooked by a factor of two.
-All of the above parameter setup along with margin cropping, multilooking and geocoding have already been included in the folder of ISCE_processing_scripts (Step 1).
+All of the above parameter setup along with margin cropping, multilooking and geocoding have already been included in the folder ISCE_processing_scripts (Step 1).
 For further details on running ISCE see the [ISCE manual](https://github.com/isce-framework/isce2).***

 The location of the output files depends on whether they are related to the overall processing of the entire data set, or are directly associated with a single scene.
 Examples of each would be the SC iteration files as a general output, and a single forest stand height image as a scene-specific output.
 The general outputs will be stored in a directory named "output" located within the main file directory (file_directory).
 The scene specific outputs will be stored with the other scene data as described earlier.